AQUAiTE/My-Next-Tailwind-Starter-Config/README.md

 projects.
 This is the config layer only (no application code), so you can drop your own `app/`, `components/`, and `lib/` on top.

+This was built with a bit of strictness in mind, to help keep my code as clean as possible (see below).

+The versions may update over time, and some of the linting/code conventions are my own personal preferences.

 ## Stack

 - **Next.js 15** + **React 19** + **TypeScript** (strict)